bevyengine/bevy/CONTRIBUTING.md

 Working groups are public, open-membership groups that work together to tackle a broad-but-scoped initiative.
 The work that they do is coordinated in a forum-channel on [Discord](https://discord.gg/bevy), although they also create issues and may use project boards for tangible work that needs to be done.

-There's no special requirements to be a member, and no formal membership list.
+There are no special requirements to be a member, and no formal membership list.
 Working groups are *spaces*, not clubs.

 ### Start a working group

-When tackling a complex initiative, it can make things go much more smoothly to make friends and allies to help.
+When tackling a complex initiative, friends and allies can make things go much more smoothly.

 To start a working group: